 Status: House Arrest

 Kirill Serebrennikov, a prominent Russian theater director, was put under house arrest on August 23 on charges of fraud.
 As director of the Gogol Center, a theater in Moscow that he created, Serebrennikov has promoted modern art during his prolific career as a playwright, director, and TV anchor.
 He has also espoused views critical of the Russian government, making him a desirable target of repression.
-Despite several appeals to the Moscow City Court, Serebrenikov is to remain under house arrest until April 3, 2019, his trial set to take place on November 7, 2018.
+Despite numerous appeals to the Moscow City Court, Serebrenikov is to remain under house arrest until April 3, 2019, his trial set to take place on November 7, 2018.

 A prolific playwright and director, Kirill Serebrennikov has been a champion of contemporary arts in Russia.
 In 2013, he transformed Moscow Gogol Drama Theater into an interdisciplinary center for the arts, called Gogol Center, featuring film screenings, lectures, discussions, concerts, and exhibits alongside traditional plays.
 From 2011 to 2014, Serebrennikov was artistic director of the “Platform” project which was designed to popularize contemporary dance, music, and theater in Russia.